 Now it’s time to put what you learned in this article to use as you write about your Scouting experiences!
 Whether it’s for college admissions or scholarship applications, the skills you’ve learned in Scouting will set you apart in any application.
 Now be confident on those apps.
 You’ve got this!

 Conclusion: Will Being An Eagle Scout Give Boys and Girls An Advantage?

 My research for this article has shown that most college admissions officers see thousands of applications each year.
 However, only around 5% of scouts have ever reached Eagle!
 By touching on the values we’ve covered earlier, you’ll be able to craft a unique application that’ll stand out to any college admissions committee.

 Keep in mind, the rank of Eagle alone, in the absence of good grades, is not enough to convince college admissions officers that you can succeed in a university setting.
-For already-compeditive applicants though, being an Eagle Scout will provide you with a huge advantage.
+For already-competitive applicants though, being an Eagle Scout will provide you with a huge advantage! 🙂

 Competitive institutions like the Ivy Leagues will be looking for anything they can use to separate the metaphorical wheat from the chaff.
 That’s why it’s vital to frame your Scouting experience correctly.
 If you’re planning to mention your Scouting experience, I’d highly recommend first checking out my guide on How to Write a Killer Eagle Scout College Admissions Essay.

-Thanks for reading this far.
-College applications may seem like a long and stressful process, but it’ll all be worthwhile once you get into your ideal school!
-I’m wishing you all the best for your applications and college journey. 🙂
+Awesome job reading this far!
+College applications may seem like a long and stressful process, but it’ll all be worthwhile once you get into your ideal school.
+I’m wishing you all the best in your applications and upcoming college journey!